Do you have a disorganised manager?

 Reasons they may be a disorganised manager

-- Not being taught proper organisational practices: You may have a new manager who is adjusting to the work context and/or a colleague who has recently been promoted to their management position, so they may be awaiting further training opportunities to learn effective practices when managing others.
+You may have a new manager who is adjusting to the work context and/or a colleague who has recently been promoted to their management position.
+They may be awaiting further training opportunities to learn effective practices when managing others.

-- Overwhelming workload: We will all inevitably experience an overwhelming workload, whether we are in a management position or not, so showing some empathy for your disorganised manager during particularly busy periods will be important.
+We will all inevitably experience an overwhelming workload, whether we are in a management position or not.
+Showing some empathy for your disorganised manager during particularly busy periods will be important.

-- Personal stress or issues: We all have a life outside of work and some colleagues, including managers, may be more forthcoming when sharing this information with their team than others.
-Avoid making assumptions about their personal circumstances, but also be mindful that their personal situation could be impacting on their ability to perform their role effectively.
+We all have a life outside of work, and some colleagues, including managers, may be more forthcoming when sharing this information with their team than others.
+Avoid making assumptions about their personal circumstances.
+Also, be mindful that their personal situation could be impacting their ability to perform their role effectively.

-- Lack of organisational systems: It is worth considering whether there are systems that are not operating effectively in the workplace, which may be impacting on your manager’s performance in the workplace.
+It is worth considering whether there are ineffective systems in the workplace which may be impacting your manager’s performance.
 If you recognise this as an issue, ensure you feed this back through the appropriate organisational channels.

 A clear guide to addressing your management needs